 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their Ethical Framework for Good Practice.
 I hold full professional liability insurance and an enhanced CRB check.

-Children & Teenagers: I see clients of all ages in my private practice, but have extensive experience working with children and teenagers on many issues including low self esteem, depression, anxiety, self harm, parental divorce or separation and bullying..
+Teenagers: I have extensive experience working with teenagers on many issues including low self esteem, depression, anxiety, self harm, parental divorce or separation and bullying..
 I understand just how uniquely difficult life can be for them under the pressures of modern life and offer a safe space for young people to talk without fear of judgment, criticism or the risk of upsetting or offending anyone.

-In addition to my private practice, I am a voluntary counsellor in Buckinghamshire secondary schools and a charity-run agency in High Wycombe.
-I also review books for Person-Centred Quarterly magazine.
+In addition to my private practice, I have worked as a school counsellor in two Buckinghamshire secondary schools and a charity-run agency in High Wycombe.

 Diploma in Person Centred Counselling